yathit/suitecrm-mobile-app-doc/_posts/2000-03-05-searching-crm-data.md

 ---
-title: Searching
+title: Search
 section: User Guide
 index: 5
 ---

-You can find search button, {{ "magnifying-glass" | svg_icon }}, in [Home Page](overview.html#home-page) and Module Pages.
+Search screen is appear in [Home Page, home-page] by tapping search icon {{ "search" | svg_icon }} in the bottom navigation bar.

-In Home Page, research result are global and show records form all modules which participate in [global search](http://support.sugarcrm.com/Documentation/Sugar_Developer/Sugar_Developer_Guide_7.8/Architecture/Global_Search/).
+By default, search are global and show records form all modules which participate in [global search](http://support.sugarcrm.com/Documentation/Sugar_Developer/Sugar_Developer_Guide_7.8/Architecture/Global_Search/).
+Tap on the resulting item to view record detail.

-{{ "sm-search-result.png" | screenshot }}
+{{ "sm-search.gif width466" | screenshot }}

-To search in specific module, to go the Module Page and click the search button.
+To limit the result only to a specific module type, tap on the module icon under the serach bar.

+Search result are cached and available offline view.